OpenRTMFP/Cumulus/README.md

 CumulusServer is a complete open source and cross-platform RTMFP server extensible by way of scripting.

 CumulusServer has been developed under [GPL license] in keeping in mind the 5 following notions: *speed*, *power*, *light weight*, *cross-platform*, and *elegant code*.
-CumulusServer motto if exists could be:

-> For every complicated problem exists an elegant solution.

 Even though there is no versioning released yet, code pushed on github is done only when CumulusServer has been tested and approved.